LiamWilbraham/polyhts/README.md

 # `polyhts` :sunny:
 Python library for ultra-fast structural optimisation and property calculations of organic co-polymers.
+This code was developed while doing my post-doc in the Zwijnenburg group, https://www.zwijnenburg-group.org/.

 `polyhts` takes base functionality from: